 A California Native

-The desert fan palm, Washingtonia filifera, is native to the low hot deserts of southern California where it can live for 80 to 90 years.
+The desert fan palm, Washingtonia filifera, is native to the low, hot deserts of southern California, where it can live for 80 to 90 years.
 Towering up to 75 feet, the desert fan palm is among the tallest of North American palms.
 It is definitely the heaviest; a mature desert fan palm can weigh as much as three tons.
 Its distinctive leaves are shaped like a fan and folded like an accordion.
 They measure up to six feet in length and are nearly as wide.
 Looking much like "petticoats," the fan palm's dead leaves remain attached to its trunk until removed by fire, wind, or flood.

 Fire is beneficial

-Beetles keep palm groves healthy The dime-sized holes seen in the trunks of palms are exit holes of the two-inch, blue-black, giant palm-boring beetle, Dinapate wrightii, who lives exclusively in palm oases.
+The dime-sized holes seen in the trunks of palms are exit holes of the two-inch, blue-black, giant palm-boring beetle, Dinapate wrightii, which lives exclusively in palm oases.
 The larvae of the Dinapate beetle spend about five years chewing tunnels within the trunks of desert fan palms.
 The chewing is so loud that flickers use the noise to locate the larvae.
 Successful larva pupate within the trunk then chew their way out.
 Because their rear end is wider than their front end, they exit going backwards to avoid getting stuck.
 Emerging in June, males and females mate and then die within a few weeks.
 Eventually these beetles can kill a palm, but they only inhabit older trees.
 Giant palm-boring beetles keep the palm population young and vibrant.
 The presence of these beetles is actually a sign of a healthy oasis.